laristra/portage/doc/quickstart.md

 Note that FleCSI requires a C++-14 compatible compiler.
 We are in the process of updating portage's FleCSI support to be more up-to-date.

-3. `Simple_Mesh` and `Simple_State` are examples of a very simple mesh and state manager framework that is included with portage.
-It is not intended to be production quality, but to demonstrate how one might hook their own mesh and state manager framework into portage.
-A detailed description of `Simple_Mesh` and `Simple_State` and how they are used is shown on the @ref simple_mesh page.
+3. `Jali` is a stripped-down version of the mesh infrastructure of the [Amanzi](https://software.lanl.gov/ascem/amanzi/) code.
+It is currently not open-source and is mainly used internally for testing.